Ledger Config

 }

-The return value looks like { useLiveQuery, useDocument, database }
+The return value looks like { useLiveQuery, useDocument, ledger }

 is the Fireproof instance that you can interact with using put